Understanding Stool Samples: What They Reveal About Your Health

 8. Immunochemical Markers

-Immunochemical fecal occult blood tests (iFOBT) can specifically detect human hemoglobin in stool, providing a more targeted approach to identifying bleeding in the lower gastrointestinal tract.
+Tests like immunochemical fecal occult blood tests (iFOBT) detect human hemoglobin, helping identify potential bleeding in the lower digestive tract.

 9. DNA Markers